turbot/steampipe-mod-digitalocean-insights/dashboards/droplet/docs/droplet_dashboard.md

-This dashboard answers the following questions for each instance:
+This dashboard answers the following questions:

 - How many droplets are in each account and region?
 - How much storage is allocated across all droplets?